 The Corporation owns a national license for a French-language specialty channel, MOI ET CIE.
 It offers a variety of content that challenges, entertains and inspires with programming devoted to hard-hitting documentaries, fiction series and films.
-This channel was launched on May 2, 2011 under the name MIle and was repositioned on February 1st, 2013 under the name MOI&cie, and was further repositioned on April 23, 2018 under the name MOI ET CIE.
-Its website is accessible at www.qub.ca/tvaplus.
+This channel was launched on May 2, 2011 under the name MIle and was repositioned on February 1, 2013 under the name MOI&cie, and was further repositioned on April 23, 2018 under the name MOI ET CIE.
+The website for this channel is www.qub.ca/tvaplus.